-$93 Million for a COVID Questionnaire
+$93 Million for a COVID Questionnaire.

 This page summarises multiple primary sources linked inline.
 The reader is looking at a documented record of the ArriveCAN procurement process, financial overruns, and technical findings.